redox-os/book/src/porting-applications.md

 ## Feature Flags

-The program/library build systems offer flags to enable/disable features, it will increase the chance to make them work on Redox by disabling Linux-specific or unsupported features/libraries.
+The application/library build systems offer flags to enable/disable features, it will increase the chance to make them work on Redox by disabling Linux-specific or unsupported features/libraries.

-Sometimes you need to read the build system configuration to find important or all flags that weren't documented by the program.
+Sometimes you need to read the build system configuration to find important or all flags that weren't documented by the application.

 ### Cargo